RaphaelVRossi/meli-proxy/statistic-analyzer/README.md

 | `responseCode`    | Response code from backend                        | `200`                 | int
 | `appId`           | AppId from Authentication Header                  | `2489712506316422`    | String
 | `userId`          | UserId  from Authentication Header                | `683916458`           | String

+## SwaggerUI

+Once your application is started, you can make a request to the default /q/openapi endpoint to get schema and /q/swagger-ui to access Swageger UI Page